Blog: Cybersecurity

-As we analyze insights from 2022, it is evident that CIOs are anticipating cybersecurity to be a top investment priority in 2023.
-This is especially true as enterprises battle escalating business risks.
+As we analyze insights from 2023, it is evident that CIOs are anticipating cybersecurity to continue to be a top investment priority in 2024.
+Looking ahead, by the end of 2024, the expected cost of cyberattacks on the global economy is predicted to surpass a daunting $10.5 trillion.

 1. Zero Trust Architecture